double16/dansguardian/README.md

  - Port 3128 is the content filtered proxy port
  - Port 8123 is the caching only proxy port
  - Port 8124 is the transparent caching only proxy port
- - Port 8125 is a web server hosting the "access denied" page
- - :8125/reports holds daily web usage reports stored at /log/sarg
+ - http://*:8125/reports holds web usage reports stored at /log/sarg
  - Volume /log for holding log files
  - Volume /cache for holding the squid cache
  - Volume /blacklists for persisting black list updates across re-creating of the container